kurtrm/portfolio/README.md

 # portfolio

 This repository is for my own portfolio site.
-It is primarily built using Django and eventually React.
+It is built with Django and Bootstrap.